grandmasteryu/actuationmodule/README.md

-# actuationmodule
+# Actuation Modules
 ## Instructions
 <What is actuation module>

 **Actuation Modules(ActMs)** are morphology configurable "fruit sized" blocks supplied by mini pneumatic actuators.
-ActM provides a novel joint strucutre to configurate its morphology and stiffness comparing with traditional rigid link mechanism in the field of Robotics.
+ActM provides a novel joint strucutre to configurate and dynamically change its morphology and stiffness comparing with traditional rigid link mechanism in the field of Robotics.

 ActMs was designed and developed by [Ishiguro Laboratory](http://eng.irl.sys.es.osaka-u.ac.jp/), Osaka University.
 The ActM was developed by using wide-used mechanical parts, and parts manufactured by CNC which was provided by [OriginalMind](http://www.originalmind.co.jp/).
 The design and simulation were made in [Autodesk Inventor 2017](https://www.autodesk.com/products/inventor/overview).